FLEMISH BRONZE MORTAR, 17TH CENTURY

 Reference: ZF1258

 Flemish mortar.
 Bronze.
-XVII century.
-Features brand.
-Mortar with a circular base with a mouth that extends outward from the two upper stripes and a body with slight entasis and a relief decoration of figurative motifs.
-In addition to a series of moldings in its external area, you can see two male protomes (heads with mustaches and non-human features) and a band with different elements in the lower part (roles, leaves, quadruped monsters).
-Note, also, a kind of circular “seal” (or so it seems), with letters (HLB / RA/TE) around a banner flanked by plant elements and placed on three oval objects.
-Compare the present example with those by P. van den Ghein from the Royal Carillon School “Jef Denyn” Museum in Mechelen (despite being earlier), a 17th century example from the Pharmacy Museum in Berlin (Germany), another in the Museum of the Pharmacy of the Complutense University of Madrid (Spain), etc. Weight: 4.6kg.
+17th century.
+It features a brand.
+A mortar with a circular base and an outward-curving mouth formed by the two upper bands.
+The body exhibits a slight entasis and is decorated with figurative relief motifs.
+In addition to a series of moldings on its outer surface, two male protomes (heads with mustaches and non-human features) and a band with various elements (scrolls, leaves, quadrupedal monsters) are visible at the bottom.
+Note also a circular "seal" (or so it appears) with the letters (HLB / RA/TE) surrounding an emblem flanked by vegetal elements and placed on three oval objects.
+Compare the present example with those by P. van den Ghein in the Royal Carillon School Museum “Jef Denyn” in Mechelen (although earlier), a 17th-century example in the Pharmacy Museum of Berlin (Germany), another in the Pharmacy Museum of the Complutense University of Madrid (Spain), etc. Weight: 4.6 kg.

 · Size: 17x17x14 cms.